 Using almond oil for hair dandruff

-There are certain properties of almond oil that might make it effective against dandruff.
+There are certain properties of almond oil that might make it effective as a home remedy for dandruff.
 Applying almond oil for flaky scalp firstly calms down the itching that is associated with dandruff.
 It then uses anti-fungal properties to curtail the growth of the dandruff-causing fungus.

 Additionally, almond oil can possibly reduce the oil that is building up on your scalp.
 It is also said to help bring the oil secretions to a normal level.
 But this can work in different ways for different people.